jz024/Power-Outage-Dataset-Analysis/README.md

 <iframe src="assets/kde.html" width=800 height=600 frameBorder=0></iframe>

-The above graph shows that the two distributions have similar shape, but are centered at different values, so they might not belong to the same population.
+The above graph shows that the two distributions have similar shape, but are centered at different values, so we conclude that it's appropriate to use difference in means as the test statistic.

 ------
 # Hypothesis Testing